 Carry Your Dress Properly

 One way to help with the problem of how to store your dress is a GARMENT BAG.
 One of our brides' favorites is the wallybag.
 This bag is perfect for a carry-on and is very durable, lightweight and water repellent.
+Tip: Before you hanf dress in garmet bag, line it with acid-free, colorless tissue paper or plastic.

 You should get a nice garment bag—your dress probably came with one when you purchased it.
 But, spend the extra money if you can because you will be able to reuse it for other special clothing you carry in the future.
 Some shops have special bags designed specifically for travel, so pop into on your local bridal shop or check out a few other options on Amazon.
 When purchasing, remember to always opt for the larger bag.
 A 72-inch bag is big enough for the puffiest dress and train.